PaddlePaddle/book/README.en.md

 This book you are reading is interactive -- each chapter can run as a Jupyter Notebook.

-We packed Jupyter, PaddlePaddle, and all dependencies into a Docker image.
+We packed this book, Jupyter, PaddlePaddle, and all dependencies into a Docker image.
 So you don't need to install anything except Docker.
-If you are using Windows, please following [this instruction](https://www.docker.com/docker-windows).
+If you are using Windows, please follow [this installation guide](https://www.docker.com/docker-windows).
 If you are running Mac, please follow [this](https://www.docker.com/docker-mac).
 For various Linux distros, please refer to https://www.docker.com.
 If you are using Windows or Mac, you might want to give Docker [more memory and CPUs/cores](http://stackoverflow.com/a/39720010/724872).

 Just type